2019 Kiila / The Wedge – Feminist Archive2022-02-16T15:12:57+02:00

 The work includes audio-discussions with several currently active female members of Kiila association on topics emerging from close readings of literature by the early Kiila members.
 The themes are: ‘Diamond Laws’ in Iris Uurto’s Literature; ways of marginalisation; leftism and feminism; histories and herstories; resistance to sexual objectification; traditions as status quo; ‘Diamond Laws’ in feminist organising today; language of political art.

 The work was initially made for exhibition ‘Dark Energy.
 Feminist Organizing, Working Collectively’ in Vienna, curated by Véronique Boilard, Andrea Haas, Nina Höchtl and Julia Wieger.
-It has since then been exhibited in Project Space Maa-tila, Helsinki and in EVA Biennial, Limerick.
+It has since then been exhibited in Project Space Maa-tila, Helsinki, in the exhibiition Little did they know, Guest Program of EVA International – Ireland’s Biennial of Contemporary Art 2020, Limerick, 2021, in Editorial Tables: Reciprocal Hospitalities, The Showroom, London, 2023, and parts of it in Together Again Festival in Helsinki in September 2023.

 Access here draft document of the bibliography in progress: The early years of Kiila, 1936-1945.